wuzhong-zhu/OneDimensionAnimationPane/README.md

 Reset- Reset the index to the first element

-Prev- Move to last element

-Next- Move to next element

-Start- Start animation.
+Play- Start animation.
 Think about this as automated selection along our dimension, with fixed time interval.
 All the chart on the sheet will start transforming together.

+Sort- Change which direction you go through the dimension

+Prev 10- Move 10 elements back
+Prev   - Move 1 element back
+Next- Move to next element
+Next- Move to 10 elements forward

 Update:
+fix freezing issue
 Solve sorting issue, replace field manipulation with hypercube manipulation.
 UI change thanks to murraygm